 The SFC and Audit and Oversight Committee will encourage economical and appropriate expenditure of the funds allocated to the various RSOs yearly.

 The SFC and Audit and Oversight Committee will require that uniform and accurate financial records be kept by all organizations, which receive allocations.

+The Student Senate shall interpret and enforce these bylaws.
+The Senate shall have the final vote on all allocations.

 Organization Categorization and Stipulations